Cast Iron Radiators

 Do cast iron radiators take longer to heat up?

-Despite the longer heat-up time, many people appreciate cast iron radiators for their classic appearance, durability, and the sustained warmth they provide.
-The choice of radiator material often depends on individual preferences, the aesthetic desired, and the specific heating requirements of a space.
+While it may take more time for cast iron radiators to reach their optimal operating temperature, their classic appearance, durability, and sustained warmth make them a preferred choice for many despite the longer heat-up time.
+The choice of radiator material often depends on individual preferences, desired aesthetics, and the specific heating requirements of a space.

 What is the heat output of a cast iron radiator?